 Rosetta, the core computer program that enables all of our research, was created in the Baker laboratory.
 The global community of Rosetta developers, known as the RosettaCommons, has grown by an average of 106 members annually since 2013.
 With 70 active commercial licenses and more than 30,000 active academic licenses, improvements to Rosetta automatically benefit a growing, global community of scientists.

-We enlisted volunteer citizen-scientists by developing Rosetta@Home, which allows anyone with a computer or cell phone to support our research.
-Our Rosetta software is now running calculations on nearly a billion computing devices worldwide, requiring ~10% of the UW’s internet bandwidth.
-Soon after we started the Rosetta@home project, contributors watching video representations of origami-like protein folding calculations became curious themselves and wanted to see if they could help solve protein challenges.
-So we created Foldit, a multiplayer online game where thousands of volunteers compete to solve new protein folding puzzles—everything from the structure of AIDS proteins to designs for food poisoning cures.
-See below the growth Foldit player activity over the years.
+We have enlisted volunteer citizen-scientists by developing Rosetta@Home, which allows anyone with a computer or smartphone to participate in our research.
+Our Rosetta software is now running calculations on nearly a billion computing devices worldwide.
+Soon after we started the Rosetta@home project, contributors watching representations of origami-like protein folding calculations on their screens became curious themselves and wanted to see if they could help solve protein challenges.
+So we created Foldit, a multiplayer online game where thousands of volunteers compete to solve new protein folding puzzles—everything from the structure of viral proteins to cures for food poisoning.

 Science’s 2021 Breakthrough of the Year: AI brings protein structures to all

 Artificial intelligence algorithms can now churn out predictions for the 3D shapes of proteins with a precision matching that of painstaking laboratory techniques.
 See the entire Breakthrough of the Year package.

 2021 Breakthrough Prize in Life Science: IPD Director David Baker

 For developing technology that allowed the design of proteins never seen before in nature, including novel proteins that have the potential for therapeutic intervention in human diseases.